SirNarsh/udemy-export/README.md

 (Notice: $PWD will automatically be replaced with current directory which will be mounted to /out directory in image)

+To cleanup the image downloaded you can always run `docker image rm sirnarsh/udemy-export`

 ## Alternate Step 2: Run using php

 - (Assuming you have php7 installed, gd library & composer)
 1. `composer install`
 2. `php main.php TOKEN_HERE` (Replace TOKEN_HERE with token from step 1

+# License

+This script is open-sourced software licensed under the [MIT license](LICENSE.md).
+This tool is in no way sponsored, endorsed or administered by, or associated with, Udemy.
+Udemy is registered trademark by Udemy, Inc.